Ian Gibaut

-Ian Philip Gibaut (/dʒɪˈboʊ/ jih-BOH-'; born November 19, 1993) is an American professional baseball pitcher for the Cincinnati Reds of Major League Baseball (MLB).
-He has played in (MLB) for the Tampa Bay Rays, Texas Rangers, Minnesota Twins, and Cleveland Guardians.
+Ian Philip Gibaut (/dʒɪˈboʊ/ jih-BOH-'; born November 19, 1993) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Texas Rangers, Minnesota Twins, Cleveland Guardians, and Cincinnati Reds.
+He has played for the Great Britain national baseball team at the 2023 World Baseball Classic.

 Career

 Amateur

 The son of the cricketer Russel Gibaut, he attended Lamar High School in Houston, Texas and played college baseball at Tulane University.
 In 2014, he played collegiate summer baseball with the Hyannis Harbor Hawks of the Cape Cod Baseball League.
-He was drafted by the Tampa Bay Rays in the 11th round of the 2015 Major League Baseball Draft.